gfaden/quadruped/README.md

 This 3D Remote Control application can display a synchronized representation of the robot's crawling and turning movements.
-The feature depends on a modification of the Freenove Qadruped Robot software.
+The feature depends on a modification of the Freenove Quadruped Robot software.
 The modified version is backward compatible and is available at https://github.com/gfaden/Freenove_Quadruped_Robot_Kit